 **This post contains affiliate links.
 I receive a commission from any purchases that are made.
 This in no way changes the price for you.
 I am paid directly from the manufacturer.**

-In this post I am gonna lay out a list of the items that I keep in a homemade car survival kit in both of our cars.
+In this post I am going to lay out a list of the items that I keep in a homemade car survival kit in both of our cars.

 These kits can come in very handy in case your are out and about and come across an emergency situation or have one yourself.

-There are full kits out there that your can buy if your don’t want a Hodge podge of different items but what I am gonna list here is the items that I put together in a kit with the help of a buddy that has more survival experience than myself.
+There are full kits out there that you can buy if you don’t want a Hodge podge of different items but what I am going to list here is the items that I put together in an emergency kit with the help of a buddy that has more survival experience than myself.